Emergency Preparedness and Response

 Since its establishment in 2011, WGE has actively worked to promote consistent and compatible emergency preparedness and response (EPR) arrangements within and between European countries for nuclear emergencies occurring both within Europe and elsewhere.
 Some important documents have been produced during the previous Action Plans:

-HERCA-WGE has promoted and followed implementation of these documents into national EPR arrangements.
-However, preliminary results from the international exercises organised since showed some remaining inconsistencies between countries responding to the accident.
+HERCA-WGE has promoted and followed the implementation of these documents into national EPR arrangements.
+However, results from international exercises continue to show inconsistencies in how neighbouring countries respond.
 In addition, other areas, such as monitoring and individual protection, have been identified by the WG where operational EPR guidance or pragmatic approaches would be beneficial.

-The WGE keeps the vision to achieve consistent protective actions through effective cross border coordination between countries affected by a nuclear or radiological emergency.
+The vision of WGE is to achieve consistent protective actions through effective cross border coordination between countries affected by a nuclear or radiological emergency.

 HERCA-WGE seeks improvements in:

 - Sharing knowledge and understanding of EPR arrangements in other European countries.

 - Commitment to ross-border cooperation.